Jump to navigation

 No, your revalidation will not be automatically backdated.
 Currently, there is no functionality to automatically backdate.
 DXC is working on making this process easier.

-Currently, the average processing time is six weeks.
+Currently, the average processing time is one week.

 We do not advise you to see a Medicaid member before enrolling.
 However, if you do, claims do not need to be billed while waiting for enrollment.
 The provider would qualify for a timely waiver (timely override) when submitting a claim older than 240 days from the date of service (DOS).
 Attach one of the following to the claim: